larry-x/Capstone-2/README.md

+## Venue Reservation console app in C#

-Venue reservation system console application.
-This application communicates with a database (MS SQL), and the connection string is coded into program.cs
+* This application communicates with a relational database (MS SQL), and the connection string is coded into program.cs
+* If you would like to test the program, make sure to run the database script and configure the connection string.